What Is Blockchain Technology and How Does It Work?

 Blockchain offers enhanced security through decentralization, increased transparency through public ledgers, improved efficiency by removing intermediaries, and reduced costs across all transaction types.

 By distributing data across thousands of nodes and using advanced cryptographic algorithms, blockchains are extremely resistant to hacks.
-There's no central server to attack, and altering records requires controlling 51% of the network—practically impossible for major blockchains.
+There's no central server to attack, and altering records requires controlling 51% of the network.

 Every transaction is recorded on a public ledger that anyone can verify.
-This creates unprecedented accountability in industries where trust is essential, from charity donations to government spending.
+This creates unprecedented accountability.
+Blockchain removes the middlemen—international payments, property transfers, and contract execution happen directly between parties.

 How Has Blockchain Evolved Since Bitcoin?

-Blockchain evolved from Bitcoin's 2009 launch to support smart contracts (Ethereum, 2015), enterprise solutions (permissioned blockchains), and diverse applications across industries.
+Blockchain evolved from Bitcoin's 2009 launch to support smart contracts (Ethereum, 2015), enterprise solutions (permissioned blockchains), and diverse applications across industries—from simple value transfer to programmable money and automated agreements.

 Satoshi Nakamoto's 2008 white paper introduced blockchain as the technology behind Bitcoin.
 The first blockchain went live in January 2009, creating a decentralized way to record transactions without central authorities.

 Ethereum introduced smart contracts—self-executing agreements with terms written directly into code.
-This expanded blockchain beyond currency to programmable applications, spawning DeFi (decentralized finance), NFTs, and decentralized applications.
+This expanded blockchain beyond currency to programmable applications, spawning DeFi, NFTs, and decentralized applications.

 Frequently Asked Questions